shulp2211/minnn/docs/source/pattern_syntax.rst

 files, in this case ``\`` character must not be used.
 In multi-read inputs ``\`` must be used, and number of reads in pattern must be equal to number of input FASTQ files (or to number of reads in input MIF file if :code:`--input-format MIF` parameter is used).
 There can be many reads, but the most common case is 2 reads:
 :code:`R1` and :code:`R2`.
-By default, extract action will search :code:`R1`, :code:`R2` combination and then try the same search with swapped reads :code:`R2`, :code:`R1`.
-Then it will choose the match with better score.
-This is the default behavior; if you want to check only :code:`R1`, :code:`R2` combination without checking reversed order, use :code:`--oriented` flag. :code:`R3`, :code:`R4`, :code:`R5` and further reads are never swapped and not affected by :code:`--oriented` flag.
+By default, extract action will check input reads in order they specified in :code:`--input` argument, or if input file is MIF, then in order they saved in MIF file.
+If :code:`--try-reverse-order` argument is specified, it will also try the combination with 2 swapped last reads (for example, if there are 3 reads, it will try :code:`R1, R2, R3` and :code:`R1, R3, R2` combinations), and then choose the match with better score.

 Another important syntax element is capture group.
 It looks like :code:`(group_name:query)` where :code:`group_name` is any sequence of letters and digits (like :code:`UMI` or :code:`SB1`) that you use as group name.
 Group names are